 Is The Team Aiming For Excellence?

 At the risk of sounding like a sap, it’s really about the team.
-Terms like psychological safety may conjure up collective memories of the ham-fisted implementation of a particularly pedantic new work norm.
+Terms like psychological safety may conjure up collective memories of the ham-fisted implementation of pedantic new work norms.
 But having a team of people that are comfortable speaking up simply benefits everyone.
 It doesn’t need to come at the cost of drive and ambition.